Livin' la Vida Loca: Critical reception

 Multiple sources have named "Livin' la Vida Loca" a "mega-hit", including The Hollywood Reporter, Rolling Stone, Billboard, Los Angeles Times, and Entertainment Tonight.
 Liz Calvario from Entertainment Tonight complimented the track, saying it is "part of pop culture history".
 Martin was featured on the cover of Interview magazine in June 1999 because of the popularity of the song.
 In the featured article, he was interviewed by his friend Gloria Estefan about the rising wave of Latin music.
 Agustin Gurza from Los Angeles Times celebrated the song, labeling it "a sensual smash hit that came to symbolize the frenzied cultural breakthrough of a long-marginalized minority".
 Writing for LiveAbout.com, Bill Lamb gave the song a positive review, saying: "It's irresistibly sexy and nearly impossible to listen to without moving the body."
 Both Katherine Keenan and Noa Amouyal from The Jerusalem Post described "Livin' la Vida Loca" as catchy, while the latter said it "was truly inescapable as the century drew to a close".
 An author of ABC labeled the track "an unprecedented classic" and named it Martin's "most characteristic song".

 In her review for O, The Oprah Magazine, Amanda Mitchell ranked the track as Martin's second-best song on her 2019 list.
 In 2020, MTV Argentina ranked it as one of Martin's best songs, and Luca Mastinu from Optimagazine listed it as one of Martin's five greatest hits.
 Brittany Berkowitz and Elisa Tang from Good Morning America described "Livin' la Vida Loca" as an "epic dance song", and Katrina Rees from CelebMix described it as infinitely infectious.
 Metro Weeklys Randy Shulman complimented the track, labeling it "a song with an infectious hook and a sexy, growling delivery".
 Alejandra Torres from ¡Hola! named its chorus "the greatest chorus of all time".
 Rafly G. from TheThings called the song "an iconic piece of art".
 Greg Kot from Chicago Tribune described it as "the year's most ubiquitous hit single" and wrote: "It's the kind of tune that defines the word 'pop': a jolt of instant caffeine, with its fizzy combination of surf guitar, Latin percussion and strutting horns."
-He also acclaimed its "canny, genre-leaping arrangement, eye-popping production, and Latin-lover lyrics".
+He acclaimed its "canny, genre-leaping arrangement, eye-popping production, and Latin-lover lyrics".